Ranga Sohoni

 Sriranga Wasudev 'Ranga' Sohoni (5 March 1918 – 19 May 1993) was an Indian international cricketer.
 He was an all-rounder, who batted well under pressure and bowled relentlessly on South Asian surfaces.

 International Cricket

 Sohoni toured England in 1946 and Australia in 1947/48 with the Indian team.
 He opened the bowling against England in the two Tests that he played on the former tour.
-At Old Trafford the last wicket partnership of Dattaram Hindlekar and Sohoni hung around for 13 minutes to avoid a defeat.
+At Old Trafford the last wicket partnership of Dattaram Hindlekar and Sohoni hung around for 13 minutes to avoid defeat.

 Domestic Cricket

 From 108 First-Class matches that spanned close to three decades, Sohoni scored 4,307 runs at 28.17 with 8 hundreds.
 He also picked up 232 wickets at 32.96 with 11 five-wicket hauls and 2 ten-wicket hauls.
 In Ranji Trophy, his numbers were exceptional (42 matches, 2,162 runs at 34.87, 139 wickets at 24.49).
 Unfortunately, most of his twenties were taken away by World War II, which saw very little cricket.

 Sohoni played for Bombay, Maharashtra, and Baroda in the Ranji Trophy.
 He won titles with the first two teams and lost the 1948–49 final with Baroda.
 He captained Bombay and Maharashtra in eleven Ranji matches and captained Bombay in their win in 1953–54.
 Sohoni played for the Bombay University side between 1938–39 and 1940–41 and captained them in the second of those years.
 He also appeared in one unofficial Test.

 In Ranji Trophy, his finest season was 1940–41 when he helped Maharashtra retain their title.
 Against Western India in the zonal final, he scored a career best 218* and put on 342* for the fourth wicket with Vijay Hazare, then an Indian record for any wicket.
 In the last innings of the final against Madras, he hit 104 on a crumbling wicket.
 He scored 655 runs in the Ranji season, a new record, at an average of 131 and 808 in all first class matches with five hundreds.